Mahaan (1983 film)

-The film features popular songs like Jidhar Dekhoon Teri Tasveer Nazar Aati Hai, Pyaar Mein Dil Pe Maar De Goli and Ye Din To Aata Hai Ek Din Jawaani Mein.
+The film features popular songs like "Jidhar Dekhoon Teri Tasveer Nazar Aati Hai", "Pyaar Mein Dil Pe Maar De Goli" and "Ye Din To Aata Hai Ek Din Jawaani Mein".
 Amitabh Bachchan played a triple role in the film after playing double roles in several of his earlier films.
-This is also the only film of Amitabh Bachchan so far where he played a triple role.
+This is also the only film where Amitabh Bachchan has played a triple role.

+The film celebrated a golden jubilee in South India and in rest of the India it celebrated silver jubilee.

 Synopsis

-Vikram Singh (Amjad Khan) is framed for possession of drugs but claims he was framed by a business associate named Rajan (Sujit Kumar).
-After release from prison, he kills Rajan and frames his former lawyer Amit (Amitabh Bachchan).
-Amit is forced to go on the run, while his pregnant wife Janki (Waheeda Rehman) gives birth to twin sons Guru and Shankar (Both played by Amitabh Bachchan).
+Vikram Singh is framed for possession of drugs but claims he was framed by a business associate named Rajan.
+After release from prison, he kills Rajan and frames his former lawyer Amit.
+Amit is forced to go on the run, while his pregnant wife Janki gives birth to twin sons Guru and Shankar.
 Unfortunately, she becomes separated from one of her sons Guru when her son is stolen by a barren couple.
 With her husband on the run and one son missing, Janki is forced to raise Shankar on her own.
-Amit thinks his wife Janki is dead so he tries to lead a normal life using the name Rana Ranveer and is living with his adopted daughter Manju (Parveen Babi).
+Amit thinks his wife Janki is dead so he tries to lead a normal life using the name Rana Ranveer and is living with his adopted daughter Manju.
 But Janki is living in another city with Shankar who has become a police inspector.
-Guru had been brought up by a barren couple and grows up to be a theatre actor and pursued by Rita (Zeenat Aman).
+Guru had been brought up by a barren couple and grows up to be a theatre actor and pursued by Rita.
 Manju meets and falls in love with Shankar, unaware that he is Rana Ranveer's long lost son.
 At the end, their lives intertwine and all are reunited and become a family again.

-The movie celebrated golden jubilee (3 shows) in South India and in rest of the India it celebrated silver jubilee (3 shows).

-When premiered in Sony TV in the year 2009, it earned highest TRP.